schwa1997/flydata/Queries/Sparql_project.md

-1. Shows for every manufacturer which models they produce and how many aircrafts per model there are:
+# 1. Shows for every manufacturer which models they produce and how many aircrafts per model there are:

+## Code

 ```sql
 prefix fly: <http://www.semanticweb.org/nele/ontologies/2024/10/flydata/>